GoogleCloudPlatform/community/tutorials/run-meteor-on-google-app-engine.md

 ---
 title: Run Meteor on Google App Engine
-description: Learn how to deploy a Meteor app to App Engine Flexible
+description: Learn how to deploy a Meteor app to App Engine flexible environment.
 author: anassri
 tags: App Engine, Meteor, Node.js
 date_published: 10/25/2016
 ---
 ## Meteor

-> [Meteor](https://meteor.com) is an open source platform for web, mobile, and desktop.
+> [Meteor](https://meteor.com) is an open source platform for web, mobile, and
+> desktop.
 >
 > – meteor.com

+You can check out [Node.js and Google Cloud Platform][nodejs-gcp] to get an overview of Node.js itself and learn ways to run Node.js apps on Google Cloud Platform.

 ## Prerequisites